FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 **Take a video of your prototyped interaction.**

 Could not embed the video directly as the files are too big so click on the image and an imgur video will play.
+**CLICK ON IMAGE TO PLAY**
 [![Final Attempt](/Lab%201/Final_image_A1.png)](https://imgur.com/a/X99yohm)

 **Please indicate anyone you collaborated with on this Lab.**